ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Custom Widget/Oninit Custom Widget.md

 ### Step 3: Delegate implementation

 In addition to the `onInit` property, the `OnInitiableComponent` interface needs the implementation of the `handleOnInit` and `markToRerunOnInit` methods.
-To facilitate and maintain the component's behavior pattern, Beagle already provides a ready implementation and we recommend its use, just delegating `OnInitiableComponentImpl`.
+To facilitate and maintain the component's default behavior, Beagle already provides an implementation and it is recommended to use just delegating `OnInitiableComponentImpl`.

 ```kotlin
 @RegisterWidget